-Osteopathy.
-It’s not just about Backs and Bones.
+Osteopathy - It's not just about Backs & Bones

-Many of you may not have heard of an osteopath before.
-That’s not so surprising.
-Osteopathy is not yet available on the NHS in Scotland, and there aren't many of us here: only 156 registered in Scotland!
+Many of you may not have heard of an osteopath before, or it you have you might not be sure of what we do.
+That’s not so surprising as Osteopathy is not yet available on the NHS in Scotland, and there aren't many of us here: only approx. 159 registered in Scotland!

 Osteopathy has been around a long time though.
 It was a gentleman called A.T Still who coined the term ‘Osteopathy’ in the late 1800’s in the USA.

-The title ‘Osteopath’ is protected and in order to call yourself such you have to be registered with the General Osteopathic Council.
+The title ‘Osteopath’ has been protected since 1993 and in order to call yourself such you have to be registered with the General Osteopathic Council.
 We have to complete annual CPD (continued professional development) to maintain our registration.

-We use highly refined, specialised manual therapy techniques to encourage the body to heal itself.
-There is a whole spectrum of techniques from the very gentle ‘cranio-sacral therapy’, to mobilisations, manipulations and massage.
+Put simply, we use highly refined, specialised manual therapy techniques to encourage the body to heal itself.
+There is a whole spectrum of techniques from the very gentle ‘cranio-sacral therapy’, to mobilisations, manipulations (like a chiropractor, except this is a very small part of our treatment and is gentle) and massage.
 We use whatever methods the person needs on that day.
 Not every practitioner uses every technique; we are all different so you’ll always find an osteopath that suits you.
 Some osteopaths have acquired extra training in kinesiotaping and acupuncture to name a couple and some of us work on the viscera (organs) too.
 We have a whole-body approach.